vatesfr/packer-plugin-xenserver/docs/builders/iso/xenserver-iso.html.markdown

 strings are all typed in sequence.
 It is an array only to improve readability within the template.

-The boot command is "typed" character for character over a VNC connection to the machine, simulating a human actually typing the keyboard.
+The boot command is "typed" character by character over a VNC connection to the machine, simulating a human actually typing on the keyboard.
 There are a set of special keys available.
 If these are in your boot command, they will be replaced by the proper key: